 Both men and women tend to see higher triglyceride and cholesterol levels as they get older.
 Although atherosclerosis typically occurs later in women than men, cardiovascular disease remains the leading cause of death in women.
-Weight gain also contributes to higher levels.
+Overweight and obesity also contributes to higher levels.

 Premenopausal women may have some protection from high LDL (bad) levels of cholesterol, compared to men.
 That’s because the female hormone estrogen is highest during the childbearing years and it tends to raise HDL (good) cholesterol levels.
 This may help explain why premenopausal women are usually protected from developing heart disease.

 But cholesterol levels can still rise in postmenopausal women, despite a heart-healthy diet and regular physical activity.
-So women nearing menopause should have their cholesterol levels checked and talk with their doctor about their risk factors and treatment options.
+Women nearing menopause should have their cholesterol levels checked and talk with their health care professional about their risk factors and treatment options.

 At one time, it was thought that hormone replacement therapy might lower a woman’s risk of heart disease and stroke.
-But studies have shown that HRT doesn't reduce the risk of heart disease and stroke in postmenopausal women.
-The American Heart Association doesn't endorse HRT as a means to lower cardiovascular risks.
+But studies have shown that HRT doesn't reduce the risk of heart disease and stroke in women.
+The AHA doesn't endorse HRT as a means to lower cardiovascular risks.

-Misconception: You should wait for your doctor to mention cholesterol.
+Misconception: You should wait for your health care professional to mention cholesterol.

 You need to take charge of your health.
-Starting at age 20, ask your doctor to test your cholesterol, assess your factors and estimate your risk for a heart attack or stroke.
+Starting at age 20, ask your health care professional to test your cholesterol, assess your factors and estimate your risk for a heart attack or stroke.

-If you’re between 20 and 39, your doctor can assess your lifetime risk.
+If you’re between 20 and 39, health care professionals can assess your lifetime risk.
 If you’re between 40 and 75, they will assess your 10-year risk.

 Once you know your risk, you can take action to lower it.
-Your doctor may recommend diet and lifestyle changes and possibly medication.
-Follow all of your doctor’s instructions and have your cholesterol and other risk factors checked every four to six years as long as your risk remains low.
+Your health care professional may recommend diet and lifestyle changes and possibly medication.
+Follow all instructions and have your cholesterol and other risk factors checked every four to six years as long as your risk remains low.

 Misconception: Diet and physical activity dictate your cholesterol level.